-This is the most common form of the condition, with nearly nine million cases in the UK.
+Osteoarthritis is the most common form of the condition, with nearly nine million cases in the UK.
 This condition causes pain and stiffness in your joints, which can come and go in episodes depending on your activity levels.
-In more severe cases, the pain and stiffness can be continuous.
+In more severe cases, sufferers can experience frequent pain and stiffness.

 With osteoarthritis, the protective cartilage on the ends of your bones breaks down.
-This will cause you pain, swelling and problems when moving the affect joints.
+This will cause pain, swelling and problems when moving the affected joints.
 The area may also become inflamed due to the development of bony growths.

-Despite there not being a known exact cause of osteoarthritis, the NHS have outlined some of the common risk factors associated with the condition.
+While the exact causes of arthritis aren’t totally clear, the NHS has outlined some of the common risk factors for osteoarthritis.
 They include:

-- Joint Injury – If you’ve suffered from joint-related injuries in the past, or if you’re overusing your joint too soon after an injury you could be putting yourself at risk.
-It’s important to let your injury heal after surgery.
+- Joint Injury.
+If you’ve suffered from joint-related injuries in the past, or if you’re overusing your joint too soon after an injury, you could be putting yourself at risk.
+It’s important to rest after surgery and give injuries time to heal.

-- Joint Pressure – High-intensity, physically demanding jobs can put too much pressure on your joints and increase your Risk.
-The same can be said for hard, repetitive activities.
+- Joint Pressure.
+High-intensity, physically demanding jobs can put too much pressure on your joints.
+This can be one of the causes of arthritis.

-- Obesity – Being overweight puts extra pressure and stress on your joints, particularly your knees and hips.
+- Obesity.
+Carrying extra weight puts extra pressure and stress on your joints, particularly your knees and hips, which we know can be one of the causes of arthritis.
 It’s important therefore to try and live a healthy lifestyle and to stick to a balanced diet.

-- Family History – This type of arthritis is known to run in families.
-As of yet, studies have not identified a single gene that is responsible for this.
+- Family History.
+Osteoarthritis runs in families, although studies have not yet identified a single gene that is responsible for this.

-- Gender – Women are more likely to develop osteoarthritis.
+- Gender.
+Women are more likely than men to develop osteoarthritis.